 Skytap Blog: The use of Vagrant is becoming quite common for developers, and there are other open-source providers out there.
 How is Skytap’s open-source provider for Vagrant unique?

 Nick: I’ve done a cursory survey of the existing providers that are out there, and I feel pretty confident in saying that ours is the most sophisticated.
 We’ve spent a lot of actual engineering effort and engineering time on our provider.

 Our provider benefits from some of Skytap’s specific features.
 One is the VPN functionality that I was mentioning.
 Also, Skytap has published URLs and published services, which are ways of securely poking some piece of your Skytap VM out to the open Internet so that people can actually interact with it.

 You can type Vagrant commands like to expose the native Skytap functionality of published URLs, and it will just create one of those if it doesn’t exist and then print it to the console.
 If you want to share a specific VM with someone, you can create a published URL on the command line using Vagrant and then just email them the link, and then they can interact with the virtual machine using Skytap remote access.

 Skytap Blog: What can the open source community take away from this process?

 Nick: We’re very excited about the provider and one of the reasons that we’re open-sourcing it is that we think other Skytap users and customers will find it useful.
 We are happy to review and take any contributions that people have for making the provider better.
 We’ll continue to work on it ourselves, but if people have good ideas, we’re all ears.

 Want to know how Vagrant and Skytap can accelerate development?
 Watch the Vagrant demo video, or you can check out the Vagrant provider environment in the demo library if you are a Skytap user.
 Not a user?
-No problem, sign up for a free trial account today!
+No problem, take a Skytap Cloud tour today!
 Our documentation and introductory user training are open to all.